The Community Empowerment Fund cultivates opportunities, assets, and communities that support the alleviation of homelessness and poverty.

 - Empower individuals through access to capital and financial resources

 - Create new opportunities for individuals to lift themselves out of poverty

 - Connect members to supportive services

 - Foster a healthy and inclusive community

 CEF is a volunteer-based organization, composed primarily of undergraduate and graduate university students as well as members of the community.
 A little bit of CEF lingo…

 CEF Mem-ber [n.]

-- Someone receiving Two-On-One support from CEF Advocates
+- Someone receiving 1-On-1 support from CEF Advocates

 CEF Ad-vo-cate [n.]